JoseRoca/WinFBX/docs/Graphics/GdiPlus/CGpGraphics Classes.md

 #### Return value

 This method returns a value that identifies the saved state.
 Pass this value to the **Restore** method when you want to restore the state.
-The **GraphicsState** data type is defined in Gdiplusenums.inc.
+The **GraphicsState** data type is defined in Gdiplusenums.bi.

 # <a name="ScaleTransform"></a>ScaleTransform (CGpGraphics)